 - The retention period for all data policies using the data point is expired

-The store administrator can also delete data points manually in Commerce Manager if the customer requests removal of information.
-The administrator must verify the credentials of the customer before deleting data.
+The store administrator can also manually remove customer field data in Commerce Manager if the customer requests removal of information.

 Data Point Properties